 2. Leverage Technology

 There are many activities that need human intervention and can’t be handled with machines only; then there are the mundane and repetitive activities.
-These are still necessary, even during the early phases of company formation; these processes can be completed much more quickly and efficiently when automated.
+These are still necessary, even during the early phases of setting up a company; these processes can be completed much more quickly and efficiently when automated.

 Do a technology audit of your business and consider what elements could be automated or speeded up by using technology.
 Obvious areas include inventory management, appointment bookings, book-keeping, contacts management, sales pipelines, social media management, and so on.
 Go through all of your systems and processes and research how other companies use technology for each stage.